cartxu/react-movies-app/README.md

 On this site, users will be able to:

 - Search for movies
 - Get movies by "popular", "top rated" or "playing now"
-- When they click on a movie they will get extra information as the title, the overview and they will get the chance to add the movie to its favorites by clicking con the heart icon.
+- When they click on a movie they will get extra information as the title, the overview and they will get the chance to add the movie to its favorites by clicking on the heart icon.
 - On the bottom side of the web, they will see a list with all the movies they have added to favorites.
 - User will be able to order them by title or by votes.
 - If they click on one of their favorites movies they can see the detailed information of the movie on the middle bar and "un-favorite" them as well.